EzZAt38/movie-website-fullstack/docs.md

 - Custom styles for header and cards in `index.css`.
 - The header features a background image with a dark overlay for readability.
 - Cards and modals are styled for clarity and responsiveness.
+- Responsive design ensures usability on both desktop and mobile devices.

 ---